 \section{Introduction}

 Bayesian networks (BNs) are probabilistic graphical models that represent a set of random variables and their conditional dependencies via a directed acyclic graph (DAG).
-Learning the structures of Bayesian networks from data has been the major concern in many applications of BNs.
-In one of the applications, one aims to find a BN that best explains the observations and then utilizes this optimal BN for predictions or inferences.
-In another one, we are interested in finding the local structural features that are highly probable.
+Learning the structures of Bayesian networks from data has been a major concern in many applications of BNs.
+In some of the applications, one aims to find a BN that best explains the observations and then utilizes this optimal BN for predictions or inferences (we call this \emph{structure learning}).
+In others, we are interested in finding the local structural features that are highly probable (we call this \emph{structure discovery}).
 In causal discovery, for example, one aims at the identification of (direct) causal relations among a set of variables, represented by the edges in the network structure \citep{heckerman1997bayesian}.

-Among the approaches to address the optimal BN learning problem, score-based structure search method formalizes the problem as an optimization problem where a decomposable score is used to measure the fitness of a DAG to the observed data, then a certain search approach is employed to maximize (or minimize) the score over the space of possible DAGs \citep{cooper1992bayesian,heckerman1997bayesian}.
-While for the application of discovering highly probable structural features, Bayesian methods are extensively used.
-In these methods, one provides a prior probability distribution $P(G)$ over the space of possible Bayesian networks and then computes the posterior distribution $P(G|D)$ of the network structure $G$ given data $D$.
-One can then compute the posterior probability of any structural features by averaging over all possible networks.
-Regardless of the applications, the exact structural learning problems are considered hard since the number of possible networks is super-exponential $O(n!2^{n(n-1)/2})$ in the number of variables $n$.
+Among the approaches to the \emph{structure learning} problem, score-based search method formalizes the problem as an optimization problem where a scoring function is used to measure the fitness of a DAG to the observed data, then a certain search approach is employed to maximize the score over the space of possible DAGs \citep{cooper1992bayesian,heckerman1997bayesian}.
+While for \emph{structure discovery}, Bayesian method is extensively used.
+In this method, we provide a prior probability distribution $P(G)$ over the space of possible Bayesian networks and compute the posterior distribution $P(G|D)$ of the network structure $G$ given data $D$.
+We can then compute the posterior probability of any structural features by averaging over all possible networks.
+Both \emph{structure learning} and \emph{structure discovery} are considered hard since the number of possible networks is super-exponential, i.e., $O(n!2^{n(n-1)/2})$, with respect to the number of variables $n$.
 Indeed, it has been showed in \citep{CGH95aistats} that finding an optimal Bayesian network structure is NP-hard even when the maximum in-degree is bounded by a constant greater than one.